-4 units CSU; GE: E Prerequisite: ENG 082

-Co-requisite: ENG 099 or eligibility
+4 units Course length: 54 hours lecture, 54 hours laboratory CSU GE: E; UC Prerequisite: ENG 082 Co-requisite: ENG 099 or eligibility

 This course introduces the student to dance as an art form through lecture, video and activity.
 The student will experience historical and contemporary dance forms, such as ballet, modern jazz, hip-hop, and ballroom.